salesforce/lwc/docs/proposals/error-code-system.md

 Pros:
 - Easy to locate related messages in a smaller subset of errors vs one large errors file
-- Easy to maintain/serve different file versions ( for different raptor versions ) in our ErrorDecoderComponent
+- Easy to maintain/serve different file versions ( for different LWC versions ) in our ErrorDecoderComponent
 - Error Keys are less verbose since each file represents a namespace

 **b.** there is one common error file.
 Root level keys represent individual parts of the engine ex: